Well, you’ve done it, you’re getting streams and now you’re earning money for your artistic endeavors online. But how does all this stuff work?

 If you’re just working in a mixing studio or desk setting 1-2m (3-6ft) is perfect.
 You get the clearest sound while being able to lean back from your work.
 Anything longer than 2m(6ft) will start to get tangled at the floor, and caught in your chair.

-Some headphones actually have different cables that allow you to swap between short and long cables.
+Some of the best DJ headphones actually have different cables that allow you to swap between short and long cables.
 These are most useful if you’re a hobbyist and swapping between live gigs and home sessions.
 Or want a sick pair of headphones to listen to your music.
 But I wouldn’t suggest a professional use these types as the more connections, the more the signal degrades.
 Plus nothing stops a show like accidentally yanking the cord out of the headphone and having to search the ground and reconnect it.

 Now for the style of cord.
 There’s two types of styles, coiled or straight.
 Straight is pretty straight-forward.
 So I’ll talk about the pros and cons of a coiled cord.